 For more background, read AMA’s letters on this topic.

-AMA-developed HIPAA Privacy & Security Resources (also available as a CME activity in the AMA Education Center)
+AMA-developed HIPAA privacy & security resources (also available as a CME activity in the AMA EdHub™.

 AMA-developed modifiable templates